 Here we are at home.
 Socially distant from friends, family, and our usual routines.
 What to do?
-What to do?
 How do we fight off cabin fever like we’ve never known cabin fever before?

 I’m convinced my answer lies in goal-setting.
 What would I do if I had a chunk of seclusion, a time-out from my usual?
-Hmm…maybe this home-bound thing need not be so bad.
+Hmm…maybe this home-bound thing ain’t so bad.

 Of course, I’m a bit of a home-body to begin with.
-Working from home as I have for the last twenty years or so, I have little need to change some routines.
-I still turn on my computer, teach and grade papers online, try to squeeze in a little writing.
-No doubt my adjustments to our new temporary normal are easier than what most people face.
+Working from home as I have for the last twenty years or so, many routines don’t change.
+I still turn on my computer, teach and grade papers online, try to squeeze in writing.
+No doubt my adjustments to our new temporary normal are easier than what most face.

-But OMG, OMG, how do I not go bonkers without my water aerobics class?
+But OMG, how do I not go bonkers without my water aerobics class?
 I feel so alive in the water where I don’t have to sweat as I exercise.
-It’s a thrice a week dose of fun – even when I’m gasping for breath.
-How can I get by without the laughter of my fellow water aerobic junkies?
-And how will I remember whether it’s Monday when I go to class or Tuesday when I don’t?
-How will I close the activity circles on my pesky Apple watch?
+It’s a thrice-a-week dose of fun – even when I’m gasping for breath.
+How will I remember whether it’s Monday when I go to class or Tuesday when I don’t?
+How oh how will I close the activity circles on my pesky Apple watch?

 Still, here’s this chunk of time – no longer scheduled.
 Open for…something different.
 A chance to build a new routine.
 What if I committed to starting each day with yoga?
 Huh…

 Somehow, the spirit has never been willing before, despite my head’s pleas for a regular yoga routine.
-But the pool demands so much time every Monday, Wednesday, and Friday.
+The pool demands so much time each Monday, Wednesday, and Friday.
 But not now.
 What if I… Okay, why not?

 My goal: ‘I will start every day with at least 15 minutes of yoga.’